 Now more than ever i am thankful for all of it.
 I now have learned what damage such words can do to a child and i also know what signs of abuse to watch for in my own children. something i may have been unaware of if i hadn’t gone through what i have.
 I want my children to always know how special they are, that they have a purpose, and that they are amazing people.

 A person can only hear so much negativity before they start to really change their mindset.
-This is why its so important to wisely choose the people you choose to be around not just for you but for your kids as well.
+This is why its so important to wisely choose the people you choose to be around.
 It has made me aware of how to model good characteristics and good behavior and i have found that its important to let kids knew that its OK to make mistakes, the important thing is what we do and learn from them

 I realize now that my pain and my experience has shaped me into the wife and mother that I am now.
 I am proud of the woman I have become and how hard I have fought to become how.
 I am stronger because of it.

 I shared previously how my anxiety has changed my life.
 I know now that I can use my experiences as a stepping stone to help someone else and I now realize that that’s what I really want to do.